COTBC Preventing Sexual Misconduct (PSM) Practice Standards

 The College is committed to the prevention of sexual misconduct.
 While most sexual misconduct is easy to identify, boundary violations that may lead to sexual misconduct may be harder to discern and can be the result of an accumulation of boundary crossings over time.
 These Practice Standards for Preventing Sexual Misconduct were developed to assist the occupational therapist to recognize and prevent boundary crossings and violations that may lead to sexual misconduct as well as appropriately respond to situations where the occupational therapist identifies potential sexual misconduct.
 The reader will note that these standards closely mirror the Practice Standards for Professional Boundaries.
 This design is intentional.
 While sexual misconduct is an example of a professional boundary issue, its significant risks and impacts warrant a separate, tailored set of standards to direct occupational therapy practice.

-When used alongside COTBC’s Practice Standards for Professional Boundaries, Practice Standards for Conflict of Interest, Obtaining Consent to Occupational Therapy Services, Code of Ethics, and Bylaws, and the Essential Competencies of Practice for Occupational Therapists in Canada (3rd ed.), the Practice Standards for Preventing Sexual Misconduct help clarify the occupational therapist’s accountabilities and the College’s expectations.
+When used alongside COTBC’s Practice Standards for Professional Boundaries, Practice Standards for Conflict of Interest, Practice Standards for Consent, Code of Ethics, and Bylaws, and the Essential Competencies of Practice for Occupational Therapists in Canada (3rd ed.), the Practice Standards for Preventing Sexual Misconduct help clarify the occupational therapist’s accountabilities and the College’s expectations.

 Every client has the right to safe, competent, and ethical occupational therapy services.
 To meet this commitment, the occupational therapist accepts responsibility for his or her practice, including the maintenance of therapeutic relationships and professional boundaries.
 COTBC’s Practice Standards for Professional Boundaries discusses therapeutic relationships and professional boundaries in more detail: